e-derne/unicef-report/docs/index.md

 ```
 </details>

 This map shows the proportion of the GPD allocated to health expenditures and highlights the most deprived areas .
-Yet, behind the numbers hides a deeper crisis — one that begins with **HYGENE**.
+Yet, behind the numbers hides a deeper crisis — one that begins with **HYGIENE**.

 COVID-19 was a wake-up call.
 The pandemic put the spotlight back on